Corporatism

-Corporatism is a collectivist political ideology which advocates the organization of society by corporate groups, such as agricultural, labour, military, business, scientific, or guild associations, on the basis of their common interests.
+Corporatism is an ideology and political system of interest representation and policymaking whereby corporate groups, such as agricultural, labour, military, business, scientific, or guild associations, come together and negotiate contracts or policy (collective bargaining) on the basis of their common interests.
 The term is derived from the Latin corpus, or "body".

-As originally conceived corporatism was meant to be an alternative to both free market economies and socialist economies.

-The hypothesis that society will reach a peak of harmonious functioning when each of its divisions efficiently performs its designated function, as a body's organs individually contribute to its general health and functionality, lies at the center of corporatist theory.

-Corporatism, socioeconomically is based on an organization called corporations, that it gets its name from.

-Corporatism does not refer to a political system dominated by large business interests, even though the latter are commonly referred to as "corporations" in modern American vernacular and legal parlance; instead, the correct term for this theoretical system would be corporatocracy.
-Corporatism is not government corruption in politics or the use of bribery by corporate interest groups.
-The terms corporatocracy and corporatism are often confused due to their name and the use of corporations as organs of the state.
+Corporatism does not refer to a political system dominated by large business interests, even though the latter are commonly referred to as "corporations" in modern American vernacular and legal parlance.
+Instead, the correct term for that theoretical system would be corporatocracy.
+The terms "corporatocracy" and "corporatism" are often confused due to their similar names and to the use of corporations as organs of the state.

-Corporatism developed during the 1850s in response to the rise of classical liberalism and Marxism, as it advocated cooperation between the classes instead of class conflict.
-Corporatism became one of the main tenets of fascism, and Benito Mussolini's fascist regime in Italy advocated the collective management of the economy by state officials by integrating large interest groups under the state, which is a combination of crony capitalism and state capitalism; however, the more democratic neo-corporatism often embraced tripartism.
+Corporatism developed during the 1850s in response to the rise of classical liberalism and Marxism, and advocated cooperation between the classes instead of class struggle.
+Adherents of diverse ideologies, including economic liberalism, fascism, and social democracy have advocated for corporatist models.
+Corporatism became one of the main tenets of Italian fascism, and Benito Mussolini's Fascist regime in Italy advocated the total integration of divergent interests into the state for the common good.
+However, the more democratic neo-corporatism often embraced tripartism.

-Corporatist ideas have been expressed since ancient Greek and Roman societies, with integration into Catholic social teaching and Christian democratic political parties.
-They have been paired by various advocates and implemented in various societies with a wide variety of political systems, including authoritarianism, absolutism, fascism and liberalism.
+Corporatist ideas have been expressed since ancient Greek and Roman societies, and have been integrated into Catholic social teaching and Christian democratic political parties.
+They have been paired by various advocates and implemented in various societies with a wide variety of political systems, including authoritarianism, absolutism, fascism, liberalism, and social democracy.

 Kinship corporatism

-Kinship-based corporatism emphasizing clan, ethnic and family identification has been a common phenomenon in Africa, Asia and Latin America.
-Confucian societies based upon families and clans in East Asia and Southeast Asia have been considered types of corporatism.
-China has strong elements of clan corporatism in its society involving legal norms concerning family relations.
+Kinship-based corporatism emphasizing clan, ethnic and family identification has been a common phenomenon in Africa, Asia, and Latin America.
+Confucian societies based upon families and clans in Eastern and Southeast Asia have been considered types of corporatism.
 Islamic societies often feature strong clans which form the basis for a community-based corporatist society.
-Family businesses are common worldwide in capitalist societies.